renovatebot/renovate/docs/development/zod.md

 });
 ```

+Do _not_ add `Schema` to the end of the schema name.
-Don't use names like `ComplexNumberSchema` for that.
+Avoid names like `ComplexNumberSchema`.

 ### Inferred types

 Create inferred types after schemas if they're needed somewhere in the code.
 Place such inferred types just after the schema definition using the same name.

-While text editors may confuse schema and type name sometimes, it's obvious which is which from the syntactic context.
+While IDEs may confuse schema and type name sometimes, it's obvious which is which from the syntactic context.

 Example: